Police: 4-Year-Old In Critical Condition After Falling From Balcony In The Bronx

 NEW YORK (CBSNewYork) — A 4-year-old boy was rushed to the hospital Saturday after falling 10 stories from a balcony in the Bronx.

-As CBS2’s Kiran Dhillon reports, the circumstances that led to the fall are unclear right now.

-Officers say the boy’s mother was in another room when she called for him.
-When he didn’t reply, she walked out onto the balcony to discover that he had fallen.
+Police say the boy lives there and was home with his mother.
+She was in another room and called for him.
+When he didn’t reply, she walked onto the balcony and discovered he had fallen.

-Neighbors say they’ve heard the boy may have been on a chair on the balcony before he fell into the parking lot behind the building.
-They also say an off-duty officer rushed in to help.READ MORE: Police Shoot, Injure Staten Island Man Who Swung Metal Pipe At Officers

 “There’s an officer lives in the building.
 He ran down and gave him mouth-to-mouth.
 The ambulance came, threw him in the ambulance, and hopefully he made it at the hospital,” one neighbor said.

-Note: Editor’s note: This story first appeared on July 24, 2021 and has since been updated to reflect the GoFundMe information.